twozero88/unofficial-inshorts-wrapper/README.md

-# unofficial-inshorts-API
+# unofficial-inshorts-wrapper
-Unofficial Inshorts API.Just adds headers to the already existing API and returns a clearer result
+Unofficial Inshorts Wrapper is built around the inshorts API.Just adds headers to the already existing API and returns a clearer result

 **You can skip The Story**
 ## The Story